 In the event that your local data storage is compromised, it’s easy to connect with Central Data Storage to efficiently recover your files.
 You’ll likely have them back within a day!
 Additionally, CDS uses military grade 448-bit end-to-end encryption, so cyber-attackers can’t steal your business data in transport.

 Want to try it out?
-Central Data Storage is currently offering a FREE 30-Day Backup + Recovery Trial.
+Central Data Storage is currently offering a one month free trial of Backup + Recovery.

 Ensuring the longevity of the business you’ve worked so hard to grow starts with protecting the data you’ve created along the journey.
 By combining multiple onsite backups with a secure offsite cloud backup, you’re setting your business up to survive any data disaster!